kerriwait/lockdown4point0/README.md

 Created because I found it hard to keep up with the list of exposure sites on https://www.coronavirus.vic.gov.au/exposure-sites.
 Using a map makes it much more accessible.

-TODO: Filter by date/time, improve geocoding.
+TODO: Filter by date/time, improve geocoding, bus/train routes do not parse well, fix spelling mistakes in source data etc.